Half Of Americans Think Trump Acted Treasonous In Helsinki, According To A New Poll

-President Donald Trump’s Helsinki summit with his Russian President Vladimir Putin earlier this week had many of his reliable allies criticize his performance and many of his detractor’s question whether Trump is beholden to the Russian leader.
+President Donald Trump’s Helsinki summit with his Russian President Vladimir Putin earlier this week had many of his reliable allies criticize his performance and many of his detractors question whether Trump is beholden to the Russian leader, according to The Hill.

 After initially walking back his support of Putin’s denial about the Russian meddling in the 2016 Presidential elections over his own intelligence agencies, Trump hit back at his “haters” on Twitter and defended his performance by claiming to be tougher on Russia than all previous presidents.